maar34/collect.maar.world/collections/_documentation/04-int-players.md

 ### Reactivating Auditory Consciousness

 At the heart of our approach is the idea that music can be a collaborative and immersive experience.
 That’s why we are developing a range of tools that allow users to create and remix music in new and unconventional ways.
-Using different algorithmic approaches, we are creating intelligent music players that will be able to understand and respond to the user’s creative input, even if they’ve never had any musical training.
+Using different algorithmic approaches, we are creating intelligent music players that will be able to understand and respond to the user’s creative input.

-We aim to reactivate auditory consciousness, allowing people to explore new dimensions of music and sound that they may not have even known existed.
+We aim to help to reactivate auditory consciousness, allowing people to explore new dimensions of music and sound that they may not have even known existed.
 With the help of meta-musical instruments, users can play music, soundscapes, and spoken voice that are truly unique, combining analog and digital technologies to push the boundaries of what’s possible.

-By connecting people around the world through the power of music and technology, we believe that we can create a new era of music that is more engaging, exciting, and inclusive than ever before.
-Imagine a world where people from all over the globe can connect and collaborate on new musical projects, breaking down barriers and building new communities through the power of sound.
+By connecting people around the world through the power of music and technology, we believe that we can create a new era of music that is more engaging, exciting, and inclusive.

 ### An entangled system that combines physical and digital Jamming.